EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 When running the EDHOC protocol, C uses the authentication credential of the RS specified by the AS together with the access token, while the RS uses the authentication credential of C bound to and specified within the access token.
 If C and the RS complete the EDHOC execution successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
 Also, the RS associates the two used authentication credentials and the completed EDHOC execution with the derived Security Context.
 The latter is in turn associated with the access token and the access rights of C specified therein.

 From then on, C effectively gains authorized and secure access to protected resources on the RS, for as long as the access token is valid.
 Until then, C can communicate with the RS by sending a request protected with the established OSCORE Security Context above.
 The Security Context is discarded when an access token (whether the same or a different one) is used to successfully derive a new Security Context for C, either by re-running EDHOC or by exchanging nonces and using the EDHOC-KeyUpdate function (see {{edhoc-key-update}}).
+In particular, when supporting this profile, both C and the RS MUST support the EDHOC-KeyUpdate function.

 After the whole message exchange has taken place, C can contact the AS to request an update of its access rights, by sending a similar request to the token endpoint.
 This request also includes an identifier, which allows the AS to find the correct data it has previously shared with C. This specific identifier, encoded as a byte string, is assigned by the AS to a "token series" (see {{terminology}}).
 Upon a successful update of access rights, the new issued access token becomes the latest one of its token series.
 When the latest access token of a token series becomes invalid (e.g., when it expires or gets revoked), that token series ends.